Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The Report package contains the following:
 * **Entity Object:** Report
 * **Control Objects:**
-    * Report Creator: Create and persist Reports to the database.
+    * Report Creator: Create and persist Reports to the database
-    * Report Retriever: Retrieve single records of a Report for display.
+    * Report Retriever: Retrieve single records of a Report for display
-    * Report Lister: Retrieve all of a User's Reports to display the related Sublet listings.
+    * Report Lister: Retrieve all of a User's Reports to display the related Sublet listings
 * **Border Objects:**
-    * Report Create: Display input areas necessary to create a Report.
+    * Report Create: Display input areas necessary to create a Report
-    * Report Display: Display a user's Report.
+    * Report Display: Display a user's Report
-    * Reports List: Display a list of Reports from a given user.
+    * Reports List: Display a list of Reports from a given user

 The Reports UI's will be available to both regular and admin users, so records will need to be persisted and retrieved regardless of authorization.